 Treating TMJ Disorders

 - Oral Appliances: An oral appliance is a removable device, mostly worn at night, to keep the teeth and jaw in proper position and prevent teeth grinding and teeth clenching.
 An oral appliance may be a dental splint, mouthguard, or night guard.
+These are custom-made to fit the exact mold of your teeth.
+They do not reverse the damage; however, they will prevent any further damage from occurring.

 - Botox: Some dentists use Botox for cosmetic treatments, although we can also use it to soothe TMD symptoms.
-Dr. Gauthier has certification from the American Academy for Facial Esthetics (AAFE) in order to treat TMJ patients with Botox safely.
+Dr. Gauthier has certification from the American Academy for Facial Esthetics (AAFE) to treat TMJ patients with Botox safely.
 Dr. Gauthier targets tense muscles of the face and jaw.
 He injects Botox into these muscles to alleviate facial and jaw pain.
 Botox treatment also helps patients with frequent TMJ headaches and migraines.

 TMJ Therapy FAQs